 The Pennsylvania Right to Know Act, also known as the Pennsylvania Sunshine Law, is a series of laws designed to guarantee that the public has access to public records of governmental bodies in Pennsylvania.

-Jeffery Marshall, Chief Clerk for the County Commissioners is our Right-to-Know Officer and can be reached at 724-852-5210 and located in the Greene County Office Building, 3rd Floor, 93 East High Street, Waynesburg, PA 15370
+Jeffery Marshall, Chief Clerk for the County Commissioners is our Right-to-Know Officer.
+Records can be requested via the following policy.

 Administrative Staff supports the functions of the County Commissioners, the County Solicitors, the Chief Clerk & Assistant Chief Clerk, Communications Director, Webmaster, IT Director, and administrative assistant to ensure that the office runs smoothly and efficiently.
 Assisting the general public in the best possible manner; and communicating information to the general public through the news media and county website (internet).